anth0nycodes/observatory/CONTRIBUTING.md

 Now you can make changes to the widget package and see them reflected in real-time in the example app!

-## Commit Message Conventions
+### Commit Message Conventions

-We recommend the conventional commit format:
+Please use the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) format for commit messages:

 `<type>(<scope>): <description>`